Seriously, just SO fantastic!

-You will eventually land in a place where you can look back, see how far you’ve come, and realize that while the divorce was by no means pleasant, single life after divorce does bring with it gifts, both big and small.
+You may not be able to imagine life after divorce at this moment, but I promise that will change.
+You will eventually land in a place where you can look back, see how far you’ve come, and realize that while the divorce was by no means pleasant, a single life after divorce does bring with it gifts, both big and small.

-1. The drama is behind you.
+1. The drama is behind you

-Finally you can breathe a bit.
-The paperwork is signed, the big decisions have been made, new routines are in place, and you can stop living and breathing the damn divorce.
+Finally, you can breathe a bit.
+The paperwork is signed, the big decisions have been made, new routines are in place, and you can stop living and breathing the divorce.
+Finally, what a relief!
+Congratulations by the way.

-2. You get the bed to yourself… the WHOLE bed.
+2. You get the bed to yourself… the whole bed

 It’s delicious, spreading out in the middle of the bed.
 If you were married to a snorer, it’s even better because you’ll relish the quiet.
 If he tossed and turned all night, you’ll revel in the stillness.